Eric O'Grady: Fictional character biography

 Several weeks pass and it is shown that O'Grady has resumed his post upon the Helicarrier, having been offered his own job under unknown circumstances.
 Feeling guilty for Black Fox being in jail, O'Grady helps the elderly thief escape from the Helicarrier, with O'Grady admitting that he was sorry for putting Black Fox through the ordeal of being arrested.
 Later on, O'Grady refuses Veronica's attempt to work out an arrangement for raising their child together, in part because of his inner fear that he would be a horrible father due to his utter lack of morals or ethics.
 Meanwhile, despite their misgivings, Iron Man and Pym reluctantly offer O'Grady the Ant-Man suit back after determining that none of the other candidates can control the suit to the degree that O'Grady has already demonstrated, on the condition of him becoming part of the Initiative, which O'Grady accepts.

 O'Grady also has one last meeting with Abigail and tells her that he does, indeed, love her.
 However, he tells Abigail that he will be leaving for a while and wishes to be with her.
 While doing so, he hopes that he can be a better person.
 Before leaving, he tells her his real name.

 In spite of his vows to Abigail, O'Grady continues his lewd and irredeemable ways upon joining the Initiative.
-In particular, during his first meeting with Taskmaster, O'Grady attempts to slander the Ant-Man name of his predecessor Scott Lang by passing off stories of his lewd stalker behavior regarding Ms. Marvel onto Lang, as well as claiming that Lang was never really an official member of the Avengers and that Lang was simply hiding inside the Avengers mansion during his tenure with the team and following the group around as a hanger-on.
-When Stature overhears Taskmaster and O'Grady laughing at these lies, Stature attacks by growing to giant size and attempts to step on the human-sized O'Grady.
-Using his Ant-Man suit to increase his size to fight back, O'Grady tricks Stature into thinking the hero Stingray had been stepped on and killed in order to knock down with a cheap shot, mocking yelling "Who's Your Daddy Now?".
-This in turn causes Pym to grow giant-sized and attack O'Grady.
-However, as their fight begins to attract the attention of people outside the Initiative compound, Taskmaster brings all three of the giants down with his shield.
+In particular, during his first meeting with Taskmaster, O'Grady attempts to slander the Ant-Man name of his predecessor Scott Lang by passing off stories of his lewd stalker behavior regarding Ms. Marvel onto Lang, as well as claiming that Lang was never an official member of the Avengers.
+When Stature overhears Taskmaster and O'Grady laughing at these lies, Stature attacks by growing to giant size and attempts to step on O'Grady.
+As Stature and O'Grady's fight begins to attract the attention of people outside the Initiative compound, Taskmaster brings them down with his shield.

-O'Grady is defeated by a clone of MVP, along with most of the recruits in his class.
-He hid from the rest of the action along with Taskmaster.

-O'Grady is later seen having a counseling session with Trauma, helping him with a repressed "naked Santa" memory from his childhood.